samyuktasreekanth-cit/Constraint-and-Linear-Programming-Project/README.md

-# Constraint-and-Linear-Programming-Project
+# Constraint-Programming-Project
 This is the Decision Analytics Module from the Masters in Artificial Intelligence Course involving concepts in Linear and Constraint Programming.

 Technology and Tools:
 CP-SAT model (OR-tools), Python, Numpy and Pandas

-# Assignment 1 - Constraint Programming
+# Constraint Programming

 Task 1 (task1.py) - Develop a constraint satisfaction model that solves the following logical puzzle: